csalmeida/ruby-classes-and-modules/README.md

 ```

 When defining classes it is important to think about the access control of its methods as it is best practice to only allow access to methods when necessary.

+> There's a challenge available for this chapter: [Dice](challenges/dice/dice-challenge.md)